 The value of face cards (K, Q, J) is 10 points each and the numbered cards are worth their face values.

-The objective of the game is similar to that of classic rummy.
-Players have to arrange their cards in sequences and sets and have minimum deadwood at the end of the game.
-Gin rummy is played for several rounds and the game gets over when a player reaches 100 points.
+The objective of the gin rummy game is similar to that of classic rummy.
+In gin rummy, the player's aim is to arrange cards in sequences and sets and have minimum deadwood at the end of the game.
+Gin rummy is played for several rounds, and the game gets over when a player reaches 100 points.

 Going Gin: Going gin indicates that a player has arranged all the cards and has no deadwood.

 Big gin: When a player has melded all the cards, and the final card drawn by the player becomes a part of the meld, it is called big gin

 Knocking: Knocking involves ending a round by putting the cards down on the discard pile.

 When a player knocks, the opposing player gets to lay off any of his/her unmatched cards onto the knocking player’s matched cards if possible